-Church policy and state labor laws require that employees who work 6 or more hours per day take a minimum 30-minute unpaid lunch pebd daily.
-In addition to lunch, there is also a 15-minute paid rest break in the morning and a second 15-minute paid rest break in the afternoon.
+Church policy and state labor laws require that employees who work 6 or more hours per day take a minimum 30-minute unpaid lunch period daily.
+In addition to lunch, there is also a 15-minute paid rest break every four hours.